liudoubletian/CRAmed/README.md

 ```
 ## Vignette

-And the details of the manual could be found at the fold ../vignettes.
+The details of the manual and the code used to generate each figure in the manuscript are provided in the fold ../vignettes.

 Here, we show a brief example.

 ## Example

 ```r